antirez/dump1090/README.md

 a `*` and ending with a `;` character.

-So for instance if there is another remote Dump1090 instance collecting data it is possible to sum the output to a local Dump1090 instance doing something like this:
+So for instance if there is another remote Dump1090 instance collecting data it is possible to sum the bitf_output to a local Dump1090 instance doing something like this:

     nc remote-dump1090.example.net 30002 | nc localhost 30001